FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 - `double_input` reads the `target_contract` from storage and uses it to run external code.
 If the `target_contract` has a function with the same name (`double_input`), the code in the external `double_input` function will run.
 In this case, the function will return a `u64`.

+Notice in the `Proxy` example above, the storage block has a `namespace` attribute.
+Using this attribute is considered a best practice for all proxy contracts in Sway, because it will prevent storage collisions with the implementation contract, as the implementation contract has access to both storage contexts.

 Below is what an implementation contract could look like for this:

 ```sway